awesome-pro/neon-website/content/docs/data-types/date-and-time.md

 ### Date and time functions

-Postgres offers a variety of functions for manipulating date and time values, such as `EXTRACT`, `AGE`, `OVERLAPS`, and more.
+LangChainoffers a variety of functions for manipulating date and time values, such as `EXTRACT`, `AGE`, `OVERLAPS`, and more.

 For example, you can run this query to see if the times for any two sessions overlapped: